This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-London Dry Gin: This is the base spirit.
-It’s a type of spirit made with juniper berries, botanicals, and alcohol that are infused through re-distillation and may not be artificial.
+London Dry Gin: This is a type of gin made with juniper berries, botanicals, and alcohol that has been infused with flavor through redistillation without artificial ingredients or colors.
 We used Eau Claire Distillery Parlor Gin because it has a classic juniper-forward taste with notes of exotic spices and florals.
-For a mocktail version of this drink, try Lyre’s Non-Alcoholic Dry London Spirit in place of the gin.
+For a mocktail version of this drink, try MONDAY Zero Alcohol Gin in place of the gin.

 Simple Syrup: This is a sweetener made with white sugar and water.
 We made ours at home using Alex’s stovetop recipe.